regwhitton/bjsscvtest/README.md

 ### Assumptions made about the task

 * The system allows a single user to manipulate multiple CVs, rather than multiple users manipulate just their own CV.
+* That multiple users may edit the same CV, so that updates need to done within transactions and optimistic locking should be used.
+* That soft deletes are not required.

 ### Productionisation